Misinformation Alert: Extreme Weather

 July's heatwave generated much more climate chatter than Storm Eunice

-Despite this, mentions of "climate" on Twitter were nearly 17x more during the three days of the heatwave than during the three days of storms.
-This correlates with polling data, where the number of people selecting 'the environment' as one of the most important issues facing the country shot up by 10% the week following the heatwave - a more pronounced increase than when the UK hosted COP26 - while the week of Storm Eunice saw no movement.
+Storm Eunice was as popular as the heatwave on Google but people did not associate it as much with climate change.
+Mentions of "climate" on Twitter were nearly 17x more during the three days of the heatwave.
+Furthermore, polling data showed that the number of people selecting 'the environment' as one of the most important issues facing the country shot up by 10% in the week following the heatwave.
+This is a bigger increase than when the UK hosted COP26.
+Meanwhile the week of Storm Eunice saw no movement.

 What was everyone talking about?